 Currently, all electrical power in Clatsop County is supplied by the Bonneville Power Administration (BPA) and is distributed, mainly, through the Pacific Power and Light Company (PP&L).
 Small amounts of electricity are sold to and distributed in the Seaside Rural area by the Tillamook Public Utility District.
-The primary PP&L transmission lines serving the County are 115 KV lines from the Longview substations in Astoria, Cannon beach, Fern Hill, Knappa Svensen, Lewis and Clark, Seaside, Warrenton, and Youngs Bay (Source: 2021 Oregon Distribution System Plan, PacifiCorp).
+The primary PP&L transmission lines serving the County are 115 KV lines from the Longview substation.

-The Tillamook Public Utility District has a 24.9 KV line extending into Clatsop County which presently serves about 30 families homes on Highway 53 from the State Fish Hatchery south to the County line.
+The Tillamook Public Utility District has a 24.9 KV line extending into Clatsop County which presently serves about 30 families on Highway 53 from the State Fish Hatchery south to the County line.